radiantone/entangle/README.md

 #### Data-Driven Branching

 It's useful to have a data flow that routes to different paths depending on input data.
 Entangle makes this relatively easy.
-The example below embeds a lambda expression directly in the dataflow expression that chooses either `printx()` or `printy()` as the next compute node depending on what the input value is.
+The example below embeds a lambda expression directly in the dataflow structure that chooses either `printx()` or `printy()` as the next compute node depending on what the input value is.

 ```python
 import threading